Queensland Fire Department

-The Queensland Fire Department (QFD) is the primary provider of fire services in Queensland, Australia.
+The Queensland Fire Department (QFD) is the primary provider of fire and rescue services in Queensland, Australia.
 The QFD was established on the 1st of July, 2024, and has committed to a refocus on firefighting operations after the organisational change from QFES.
 The QFD’s headquarters are located at the Emergency Services Complex in Kedron, Brisbane.

-In 2021, personnel included 2,600 full-time (professional) firefighters and 2,000 on-call auxiliary firefighters, and approximately 27,000 Rural Fire Service volunteers.
+In 2021, personnel included 2,600 full-time fire fighters and 2,000 on-call auxiliary firefighters, and approximately 26,000 (16 000 Non operational and 9 000 operational) Rural fire Service volunteers.

 The Queensland Government minister responsible for QFD is the Minister for Fire, Disaster Recovery and Volunteers, currently the Honourable Ann Leahy.

 History

 On 1 November 2013, the Queensland Fire and Rescue Service merged with Emergency Management Queensland (EMQ) and the Corporate Services Division of the Department of Community Safety to become the QFES, encompassing Queensland Fire and Rescue Service, parts of the State Emergency Service, Emergency Management and the Rural Fire Service.

 In October 2022, following a review by the honourable Minister Mark Ryan, it was decided QFES would be dissolved in June 2024.
 The Queensland Fire and Emergency Service would become the Queensland Fire Department, with Queensland Fire and Rescue and the Rural Fire Service as part of its structure, and a new central headquarters for the QFD.

 On Monday 3 June 2024, the State Emergency Service (SES) was moved to the Queensland Police Service; along with the Volunteer Marine Rescue and the Australian Volunteer Coast Guard Queensland, becoming part of the new Marine Rescue Queensland (MRQ).

 The QFD headquarters will be located at 240 Sandgate Road, Albion, Brisbane, with a 2025 opening date.